On high-dimensional wavelet eigenanalysis: Introduction

-In the characterization of scaling properties, the use of eigenanalysis was first proposed in Meerschaert and Scheffler \cite{meerschaert:scheffler:1999,meerschaert:scheffler:2003} for operator stable laws, and later in Becker-Kern and Pap \cite{becker-kern:pap:2008} for o.s.s.\ processes in the time domain.
-It has also been used in the cointegration literature (e.g., Phillips and Ouliaris \cite{phillips:ouliaris:1988}, Li et al.\ \cite{li:pan:yao:2009}, Zhang et al.\ \cite{zhang:robinson:yao:2018}).
-In Abry and Didier \cite{abry:didier:2018:n-variate,abry:didier:2018:dim2}, \textit{wavelet eigenanalysis} is proposed in the construction of a general methodology for the statistical identification of the scaling (Hurst) structure of ofBm in low dimensions.
+In the characterization of scaling properties, the use of eigenanalysis was first proposed in Meerschaert and Scheffler \cite{meerschaert:scheffler:1999,meerschaert:scheffler:2003} and Becker-Kern and Pap \cite{becker-kern:pap:2008}.
+It has also been applied in the cointegration literature (e.g., Phillips and Ouliaris \cite{phillips:ouliaris:1988}, Li et al.\ \cite{li:pan:yao:2009}, Zhang et al.\ \cite{zhang:robinson:yao:2018}).
+In Abry and Didier \cite{abry:didier:2018:n-variate,abry:didier:2018:dim2}, \textit{wavelet eigenanalysis} is put forward in the construction of a general methodology for the statistical identification of the scaling (Hurst) structure of ofBm in low dimensions.

-In Abry et al.\ \cite{abry:wendt:didier:2018:detecting_highdim} and Boniece et al.\ \cite{boniece:wendt:didier:abry:2019}, presented without proofs and containing preliminary computational studies, wavelet random matrices were first used in the modeling of high-dimensional systems.
-In this paper, we construct the mathematical foundations of wavelet eigenanalysis in high dimensions by investigating the properties of the eigenvalues of large wavelet random matrices.
+In Abry et al.\ \cite{abry:wendt:didier:2018:detecting_highdim} and Boniece et al.\ \cite{boniece:wendt:didier:abry:2019}, presented without proofs, wavelet random matrices were first used in the modeling of high-dimensional systems.
+In this paper, we construct the mathematical foundations of wavelet eigenanalysis in high dimensions by investigating the properties of the eigenvalues $\lambda_{1}\big({\mathbf W}(a(n)2^j)\big) \leq \hdots \leq \lambda_{p(n)}\big({\mathbf W}(a(n)2^j)\big)$ of large wavelet random matrices ${\mathbf W}(a(n)2^j)$.
 We assume measurements given by \eqref{e:Y(t)}, where the fractional behavior of $X$ is characterized by a scaling matrix of the Jordan form

-with real eigenvalues.
+The term $Z$ can be generally thought of as high-dimensional colored noise, displaying a weak dependence structure \textit{by comparison} to $X$.
 The measurements $Y$ display correlation time-wise and between rows.
+We consider the three-way limit as the sample size ($n$), scale ($a(n)$) and, possibly, the dimension ($p(n)$) go to infinity simultaneously ($n,p(n),a(n)\to\infty$) and satisfying the condition

-In our main results (Section \ref{s:main}), we consider the behavior of the eigenvalues $\lambda_{1}\big({\mathbf W}(a(n)2^j)\big) \leq \hdots \leq \lambda_{p(n)}\big({\mathbf W}(a(n)2^j)\big)$ of wavelet random matrices in the three-fold limit as the sample size ($n$), dimension ($p(n)$) and scale ($a(n)$) go to infinity.
-We show that the $r$ largest eigenvalues of wavelet random matrices display fractal -- or scaling -- properties determined by \eqref{e:H=PHdiag(h1,...,hn)P^(-1)H} as well as (under assumptions) asymptotically Gaussian fluctuations.
+It is by considering the three-way limit \eqref{e:three-fold_lim}, which includes a \textit{scaling limit}, that large (wavelet) random matrices may be used in the characterization of low-frequency behavior in a high-dimensional framework.
+In fact, in this paper we show that the $r$ largest eigenvalues of wavelet random matrices display fractal -- or scaling -- properties determined by \eqref{e:H=PHdiag(h1,...,hn)P^(-1)H} as well as, under additional assumptions, asymptotically Gaussian fluctuations.
 In particular, such eigenvalues are explosive.
 By contrast, the remaining $p(n)-r$ eigenvalues do not exhibit fractality and remain bounded.

 To be more precise, under very general assumptions, we establish that, for positive functions $\xi_q(\cdot)$,